upenn-embedded/final-project-website-submission-f25-t09-f25-machine-not-learning/index.md

 **TOP = F_CPU / (2 * prescaler * freq) − 1.**

-pwm_init() was validated by ensuring Timer0 was correctly set to Fast PWM mode with OCR0A as the top, using OCR0B (PD5) as the output pin.

 The play_midi() function was tested by manually sweeping through known MIDI notes (e.g., 60, 69, 72) and confirming correct tone reproduction.
 A safety condition was added to mute invalid or zero-frequency notes by forcing OCR0A = 0.

-The large notes[] and durations[] arrays generated from Python were then integrated into a simple playback loop.
-Debugging this required checking array bounds, ensuring duration values were appropriate for _delay_ms(), and confirming that long durations did not cause timer overflow or blocking issues.
+The notes[] and durations[] arrays generated from Python were then integrated into a simple playback loop.

 Overall, the development process involved a combination of audio preprocessing challenges, Python-based feature extraction, microcontroller timer configuration, and waveform debugging using an oscilloscope and test tones.
 The final system successfully plays back the extracted melody using hardware PWM on the ATmega328PB.